Swiss Revolutions & the Confederation

 Since 1815, Switzerland's domestic stability has been bolstered by the international recognition of its neutrality.
 It still has national service with all men at 18 required to train with the Army (although there are alternate routes nowadays) which means it is an armed neutrality, but it avoids all other entanglements outside its own borders.
 This has meant on one hand that it has been able to emerge relatively unscathed from Europe's recently troubled history, but on the other hand there remain accusations and controversy about the role that Switzerland either took, or didn't take, over the 20thC.

-Thre Word documents on either side are a scanned text about these events, and a set of note headings to accompany the text to help organise information...
+Thre PDF and Word documents on either side are a scanned text about these events, and a set of note headings to accompany the text to help organise information...

 A chronology of key events: